FRoepstorf/static-cache-buster/README.md

 ## Requirements

 - Statamic 5.x
-- PHP 7.4 or higher
+- PHP 8.2 or higher(might work with lower versions)
 - Static caching must be enabled and configured to use the file driver

 ## License